 In the OSD (On-Screen Display) menu, under the ECO settings, you can find pre-calibrated picture presets for Photo, Movie, Game, FPS, and RTS modes as well as a standard and a customizable profile.

-Other features include the standard RGB color settings, brightness, contrast, etc adjustments though there are no PiP and PbP modes.
+Other features include the standard RGB color settings, brightness, and contrast, etc. – but, there are no PiP and PbP modes.
 For the 1ms response time speed, make sure to enable the OverDrive setting.

-Finally, the Pixio PX276 monitor also supports AMD FreeSync, so you can synchronize the monitor’s refresh rate with a compatible AMD graphics card to fully eliminate screen tearing and stuttering.
+Finally, the Pixio PX276 monitor also supports AMD FreeSync, so you can synchronize the monitor’s refresh rate with a compatible graphics cards to entirely eliminate screen tearing and stuttering.
 It works with compatible NVIDIA cards without issues too.

 Design & Connectivity